After you log in you will be presented with the following available commands in the vertical left hand side toolbar as shown below:

-You will only see the Linked Projects drop down list in the toolbar as illustrated below if you open a sub project that has been linked to another parent project:
+You will only see the Linked Projects drop down list in the toolbar as illustrated below if you open a sub project that has been linked to another child project:

 Click on this to see a list of the project the current sub projects are linked to e.g.:

-Selecting an entry from the dropdown list will then open that parent project directly.
+Selecting an entry from the dropdown list will then open that child project directly.